I swung a kettlebell ten thousand times during the course of a few weeks. It’s awful, I wanted to quit, and here’s why I’d do it again.

 If you feel like giving up, at least finish the next group.
 Then maybe the next and so on.

-One session is just like the other, so it can be hard not seeing any variation and mistaking that for lack of progress.
-I use spreadsheets to visualize getting closer to the end but if you're less of a nerd you could also draw twenty boxes on a paper and cross one out each time you complete a workout.
+Ever session is the same, which makes it hard to see any variation and you might mistake that for a lack of progress.
+I use spreadsheets to visualize getting closer to the end but if you’re less of a nerd you could also draw twenty boxes on a paper and cross one out each time you complete a workout.